Improving Constrained Language Generation via Self-Distilled Twisted Sequential Monte Carlo: Self-Distilled Twisted Sequential Monte Carlo

-\textbf{Overview.} \cref{alg:short} provides an overview of our proposed \emph{self-distilled TSMC} procedure.
-More specifically, we begin with the initial $(p_{\text{LM}}^{(0)}, \psi_{\theta}^{(0)})$ pair obtained via the original CTL framework of \citet{zhao2024probabilistic} ($\xleftarrow[]{\text{CTL}}$), which serves as the 0-th generation. $\vphantom{(p_{\text{LM}}^{(0)}, \psi_{\theta}^{(0)})}$Our procedure then iteratively refines the base model through self-distillation ($\xleftarrow[]{\text{SD}}$) and updates the corresponding twist function using the modified CTL approach ($\xleftarrow[]{\text{CTL-$m$}}$), yielding a sequence of progressively improved $(p_{\text{LM}}^{(m)}, \psi_{\theta}^{(m)})$ pairs across generations.
-We next describe the specific steps involved in each phase of the procedure, and explain how the CTL framework should be adapted to accommodate a refined base model obtained through self-distillation.
+\cref{alg:short} outlines our proposed \emph{self-distilled TSMC} procedure.
+The process starts from the initial pair $\smash{(p_{\text{LM}}^{(0)}, \psi_{\theta}^{(0)})}$, obtained using the original CTL framework of \citet{zhao2024probabilistic} (line 1), which we regard as the 0-th generation.
+The base model is then iteratively refined through self-distillation (line 3), and the corresponding twist function is updated via a modified CTL approach (line 4), producing a sequence of progressively improved pairs $\smash{(p_{\text{LM}}^{(m)}, \psi_{\theta}^{(m)})}$ across generations.
+In what follows, we detail the steps involved in each phase and describe how the CTL framework is adapted to incorporate a refined base model obtained through self-distillation.

 \textbf{Phase \#1: Self-distillation.} Distillation in generative language models is fairly straightforward: the student model is optimized to maximize the likelihood of sequences output by the teacher model~\citep{kim2016sequence}.
 In our self-distillation phase, the base model of the $m$-th generation is trained on TSMC samples from the $(m-1)$-th generation: